-Introduction
+I. Introduction

-- In its resolution 1/4, the Conference of the States Parties to the United Nations Convention against Corruption established the Open-ended Intergovernmental Working Group on Asset Recovery to advise and assist the Conference in the implementation of its mandate on the return of proceeds of corruption. - In the same resolution, the Conference gave the Working Group the mandate of, inter alia, assisting the Conference in developing cumulative knowledge in the area of asset recovery, facilitating the exchange of information, good practices and ideas among States, and building confidence and encouraging cooperation between requesting and requested States. - At its second to seventh sessions, the Conference decided to continue the work of the Working Group.
-From 2007 to 2018, the Working Group held its first through twelfth meetings annually in Vienna. - The present note has been prepared to inform the Working Group at its thirteenth meeting on the status of implementation of its recommendations and those of the Conference relating to asset recovery.
-Its purpose is to assist the Working Group in its deliberations and in determining its future activities.
+1. In its resolution 1/4, adopted at its first session, the Conference of the States Parties to the United Nations Convention against Corruption established the Open-ended Intergovernmental Working Group on Asset Recovery to advise and assist the Conference in the implementation of its mandate on the return of proceeds of corruption.

+2. In the same resolution, the Conference tasked the Working Group with, inter alia, assisting the Conference in developing cumulative knowledge in the area of asset recovery, facilitating the exchange of information, good practices and ideas among States, and building confidence and encouraging cooperation between requesting and requested States.

+3. At its second to seventh sessions, the Conference decided to continue the work of the Working Group.
+The Working Group held its first to thirteenth meetings annually in Vienna, from 2007 to 2019.

+4. The present note has been prepared to inform the Conference at its eighth session about the status of implementation of the mandate of the Working Group.
+It is aimed at assisting the Conference in its deliberations and in determining guidance and future activities for the Working Group.

 II.
-Overview of the status of implementation of the recommendations of the Conference of the States Parties and the Working Group requesting and requested States; and (c) technical assistance, training and capacity-building.
+Overview of the status of implementation of the recommendations of the Conference and the Working Group requesting and requested States; and (c) technical assistance, training and capacity-building.

-Previous meetings of the Working Group have focused on three main themes: (a) developing cumulative knowledge; (b) building confidence and trust between
+5. Previous meetings of the Working Group have focused on three main themes: (a) developing cumulative knowledge; (b) building confidence and trust between

-^{} CAC/COSP/WG.2/2019/1.
+CAC/COSP/2019/1.

-- 6. With respect to the development of cumulative knowledge on asset recovery, the Working Group has expressed its continued interest in knowledge products and related tools that would facilitate legislative reforms in the area of asset recovery. - 7.
-The importance of confidence and trust between requesting and requested States for asset recovery has been stressed, in particular as a means of increasing political will, developing a culture of mutual legal assistance and paving the way for successful international cooperation. - 8.
-The Working Group has discussed types of technical assistance relevant to asset recovery, such as capacity-building and training, gap analyses, assistance in drafting new legislation and facilitation of the mutual legal assistance process, and has recognized the urgent and constant need to provide training. - 9.
-The Working Group has repeatedly emphasized its role in contributing knowledge and expertise for the outcomes of the reviews relating to the asset recovery chapter in the second cycle of the Implementation Review Mechanism. - 10.
-The Working Group has repeatedly noted the need to strengthen coordination between various initiatives in asset recovery.
+6. With respect to the development of cumulative knowledge on asset recovery, the Working Group has expressed its continued interest in the development of knowledge and related tools that would facilitate legislative reforms in the area of asset recovery.

+7. The importance of confidence and trust between requesting and requested States for asset recovery has been stressed, in particular as a means of increasing political will, developing a culture of mutual legal assistance and paving the way for successful international cooperation.

+8. The Working Group has discussed types of technical assistance relevant to asset recovery, such as capacity-building and training, gap analyses, assistance in drafting new legislation and the facilitation of the mutual legal assistance process, and has recognized the urgent and constant need to provide training.

+9. The Working Group repeatedly emphasized its role in contributing knowledge and expertise for the outcomes of the reviews relating to the asset recovery chapter in the second cycle of the Mechanism for the Review of Implementation of the United Nations Convention against Corruption.

+10. The Working Group has repeatedly noted the need to strengthen coordination between various initiatives in asset recovery.
 In that regard, the work of the Stolen Asset Recovery (StAR) Initiative of the United Nations Office on Drugs and Crime (UNODC) and the World Bank with developing countries and financial centres has been noted.